md-experiments/elastic_transformers/README.md

 The repo introduces the ElasiticTransformers class.
 Utilities which help create, index and query Elasticsearch indices which include embeddings

-Initialize class as well as (optionally) the name of the index to work with
+**Initialize class** as well as (optionally) the name of the index to work with
 ```python
 et=ElasticTransformers(url='http://localhost:9300',index_name='et-tiny')
 ```

-Create the specification for the index.
+**Create specification** for the index.
 Lists of relevant fields can be provided based on whether those would be needed for keyword search or semantic (dense vector) search.
 It also has parameters for the size of the dense vector as those can vary

 ```python
 et.create_index_spec(